TuftsRT/guides/source/hpc/examples/advanced-jupyter.md

 This is an example work flow to access a jupyter notebook from the browser of your computer.

-Request a node be allocated
+From a login node request a compute node be allocated

-`salloc -N 1 --gres=gpu:1 -t 15`
+[utln01@login-p01 ~]$ `salloc -N 1 -p gpu --gres=gpu:1 -t 15`

-See which node was allocated

-`squeue`

-SSH to the node and start jupyter notebook
+Once an node is allocated by Slurm you will be connected to this node automatically.
+You will see your shell prompt change to **[utln01@pax00# ~]$** .

+On this compute node you cam run the commands below to start jupyter

 ```
-ssh nodename##
 conda activate jupyter
 jupyter notebook --no-browser --ip=0.0.0.0
 ```

-Connect a new SSH session from your client with a port forward to the allocated node ssh -L 8888:nodename##:8888 username@login.pax.tufts.edu
+Connect a new SSH session from your client with a port forward to the allocated node ssh -L 8888:nodename##:8888 utln@login-prod.pax.tufts.edu

 On your client computer use a web browser to navigate to http://127.0.0.1:8888/?token=#########################################